sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 # Amazon EFS
 - EFS stands for Elastic File System
 - Fully managed file system for Amazon EC2
-- File is stored with data and metadata, multiple connections via a network share, supports multiple reads, writing locks the file.
+- File is stored with *data and metadata*, multiple connections via a network share, supports multiple reads, writing locks the file.

 - When u need a file-share where multiple users or VMs need to access the same drive, cloud native-NFS file system service, file storage u can mount to multiple EC2 instances at the same time.
-- When you need to share files between multiple servers
+- *When you need to share files between multiple servers*

 # AWS Elastic Disaster Recovery
 - Scalable, cost-effective application recovery to AWS